paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 **(d) Free disclosures in connection with fraud alerts** Upon the request of a consumer, a consumer reporting agency described in [section 1681a(p) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1681a/p&num=0&edition=prelim) shall make all disclosures pursuant to [section 1681g of this title](./chapter-041-consumer-credit-protection.md#section-1681g) without charge to the consumer, as provided in subsections (a)(2) and (b)(2) of [section 1681c–1 of this title](./chapter-041-consumer-credit-protection.md#section-1681c-1), as applicable.

-**(e) Other charges prohibited** A consumer reporting agency shall not impose any charge on a consumer for providing any notification required by this subchapter or making any disclosure required by this subchapter, except as authorized by subsection (f) of this section.
+**(e) Other charges prohibited** A consumer reporting agency shall not impose any charge on a consumer for providing any notification required by this subchapter or making any disclosure required by this subchapter, except as authorized by subsection (f).

 **(f) Reasonable charges allowed for certain disclosures**

-(1) **In general** — In the case of a request from a consumer other than a request that is covered by any of subsections (a) through (d) of this section, a consumer reporting agency may impose a reasonable charge on a consumer—
+(1) **In general** — In the case of a request from a consumer other than a request that is covered by any of subsections (a) through (d), a consumer reporting agency may impose a reasonable charge on a consumer—

   (A) for making a disclosure to the consumer pursuant to [section 1681g of this title](./chapter-041-consumer-credit-protection.md#section-1681g), which charge—